Lessnullvoid/Pulsum-Plantae/README.md

 # Pulsum-Plantae
+Pulsum Plantae is a project focused on the reading of bioelectric activity of different types of plants.
+Use these perceptual skills as biosensors, amplifying the signals to be sent to a microncontrolador and to work with them in a process of experimental sonification.
 This repository contains all the parts necesery to make pulsum plantae system run.
-It contains some hardware parts and software with various moduls from data receivers to sound interpreters.

 #Hardware
 The LM324N is the core of the circuit, consists of four independent, high-gain, internally frequency-compensated operational amplifiers designed specifically to operate from a single power supply over a wide range of voltages. for more information read the datashet: http://pdf.datasheetcatalog.com/datasheet/philips/LM324N.pdf
 ![Operation Amplifier](https://github.com/Lessnullvoid/Pulsum-Plantae/blob/master/esquematicos/lm324n.png?raw=true)

-**Circuit for bio-electrical readings**
+**Biosensor circuit for bio-electrical readings**
 ![Gerber file](https://github.com/Lessnullvoid/Pulsum-Plantae/blob/master/esquematicos/gerber.png?raw=true)

 - [Download Fritzing file here:](https://github.com/Lessnullvoid/Pulsum-Plantae/blob/master/pcb/GalvanicoLM324Final.fzz)